Plantlyfe/Network-Monitoring/README.md

 ### **Zabbix Network Devices Dashboard**
-- Configured SNMPv3 on both Cisco Router and Switches for secure networking monitoring
+- Configured SNMPv3 on both Cisco Router and Switches for secure networking monitoring.
-- Used Paessler SNMP tester to trouble issue of data not being sent to Zabbix Server.
+- Initially had issues with network device data **_not_** poplulating in Zabbix.
+Used Paessler SNMP Tester to troubleshoot.
 Determined issue was with intial SNMPv3 configurations which was then corrected
 - Unable to configure SNMP on TP-Link Access Point, instead setup ping monitor to confrim device is up.

 ![View Network Devices Dashboard](https://github.com/Plantlyfe/Network-Monitoring/blob/main/Network%20Devices%20Dashboard.png)